Core Module Information

 Description of module content:

-LO1: Explain the engineering principles and safety features of a railway system
+LO1: Explain the engineering principles and safety features of a railway system.

-LO2: Identify the components that form railway permanent way
+LO2: Identify the components that form railway permanent way.

-LO3: Distinguish the differences in engineering between design traditional, high speed and light rail design
+LO3: Distinguish the differences in engineering between design traditional, high speed and light rail design.

-LO4: Apply railway engineering principles in the DESIGN a section of permanent way LO5: Identify methods of maintenance and renewal of permanent way.
+LO4: Apply railway engineering principles in the design of a section of permanent way.

 LO6: Consider the environmental impact and ethical issues associated with railways and their construction.